ur-tcs/programming-2-ex-0/README.md

 * You first need to create a local copy of the repository contents on your computer.
 If you have `git` installed on your computer, you can *clone* the repository using the command `git clone https://github.com/ur-tcs/programming-2-ex-0.git`, which will copy over all files to a sub-directory of your current directory.
 Alternatively, in your web browser you can download the repository contents by clicking on the green `<code>` button, selecting `Download ZIP`, and then unpacking the downloaded zip file.
 * In VSCode, choose `File - Open Folder` and select the `programming-2-ex-0` directory.
 You will be able to see the different downloaded files in the `Explorer` pane, in particular the `build.sbt` file containing the Scala build configuration, and the sources `src/main/scala/Main.scala`.
 * To compile and run this project, you need to import the build settings into VSCode.
-Scala Metals might by itself offer to "Import build", which you can agree to.
-Otherwise, change to the Metals pane (the "m" icon on the left side) and select the "Build Command" "Import build".
+Scala Metals might by itself offer to `Import build`, which you can agree to.
+Otherwise, change to the Metals pane (the "m" icon on the left side) and select the `Build Command` `Import build`.
 * Once the project has been compiled, you can execute the program by selecting the `Main.scala` file and selecting `run` or `debug`.
 * You can run the hello-world program also from the command line.
 For this, change to the directory `programming-2-ex-0`, start `sbt` and then `run`.

-### By Yourself
+### By setting up a new project using sbt

+For the following steps to work, you need to have followed the "Scala Installation" part above.

 * Create a folder `programming-2-ex-0`
 * Go into this folder: `cd programming-2-ex-0`
 * Run `sbt new scala/scala3.g8`